 Business Credit Card

 If you’re also interested in business credit cards, it might be smart to open your business checking account at a bank that offers business credit cards with competitive interest rates and rewards cards.
 Some offer perks like travel rewards or cash back, which can offset your card payments.
 Keep in mind, though, it’s perfectly fine to choose a business credit card not affiliated with your bank if the terms are more attractive.

-The 8 Best Free Checking Accounts
+Best Free Checking Accounts

 Before you decide on a bank, consider this—it’s one of the easiest fees to waive, and even a small monthly fee can add up quickly.